PanosEko/devtrack-auth-resource-server/README.md

 - Spring Security: Robust security framework for managing authentication and authorization.
 - JWT: JSON-based open standard for creating access tokens.
 - PostgreSQL: Utilize a suitable database system for storing user-related data securely.

+## Important Note

+**Please read this before accessing the website!**

+**Server Startup Delay:**

+Please note that the resource-auth server for this website is hosted on a free instance and will temporalily shut down when its not used.
+As a result, there might be a delay of approximately 3 minutes when accessing the website for the first time, however after that everything will work as intended.
+The free hosting instance may spin down after a period of inactivity, causing this initial delay.
+Subsequent accesses to the website will be instant once the server is up and running.
+I apologize for any inconvenience caused by this delay and appreciate your patience.

+## Live Demo
+‼️Read the important note section before accessing.‼️

+You can access a live demo of the DevTrack web application here: [DevTrack web app link](https://devtrack.dedyn.io).

+If you dont want to sign up use these credentials:
+- Username: user
+- Password: pass123!

+Loggin in with these demo credentials gives you access to a prepopulated kanban board with predefined tasks and images, allowing you to explore the functionality of DevTrack without having to create an account or add tasks manually.
+To view or edit the details of a task just double click on the task.